'Police Don't Prevent Crime, They Respond To Crime': Essence Fest Panel Discusses 'Defund the Police'

 The real fear in this country when it comes to policing [is that] they are no longer going to keep people like us where we belong, in the ghettos and the projects.

-“We’re not just simply talking about moving resources into more institutions that act as police by proxy,” Carruthers said.
+“We’re not just simply talking about moving resources into more institutions that act as police by proxy,” said Carruthers, who is also the author of Unapologetic: A Black, Queer, and Feminist Mandate for Radical Movements.
 “There are many social work institutions that police our people.
 I’m not talking about reimagining policing.
 I’m talking about redoing and transforming how we deal with conflict, harm, and violence.”

-Callahan pointed out that while discussions on defunding the police are critical, there needs to be a continued forward push in policy on the state and federal level to see sustainable difference.
+Callahan pointed out that while discussions on defunding the police are critical, there needs to be a continued forward push in policy, on both the state and federal levels, to see sustainable difference.

 Watch the full discussion here.